 Citizen Concerns

-It was mentioned that should consider putting up a sign near the sand pile that says “Medary residents only,” as someone was seen taking a whole truckload of sand out of Medary.
+It was mentioned that we should consider putting up a sign near the sand pile that says “Medary residents only,” as someone was seen taking a whole truckload of sand out of Medary.

 It was mentioned that it might also be helpful to put a “trees only” sign up on the Christmas tree dumpster next year (so that no furniture, etc., is thrown in as it was this year).